-The following is a typical example of a frameless stereotactic radiosurgery treatment.
+The following is a typical example of a stereotactic radiosurgery treatment.

-The patient is taken to the treatment room and positioned comfortably on the treatment couch.
-The patient is secured, using the custom mask to prevent any movement during the treatment.
+The patient is taken into the treatment room and positioned comfortably on the treatment table.
+The patient is secured to prevent any movement during the treatment.
 If needed, the patient can communicate with the treatment team at any time during the session.

-Depending upon the type of system used in external beam radiation therapy, the session may last as few as twenty minutes or as long as 90 minutes.
+Depending upon the type of system used in external beam radiation therapy, the session may last as few as twenty minutes or as long as 90 minutes but the ‘beam-on’ time is only a few minutes.
 Most patients are able to go home after each treatment session.
 Some treatment courses can even be completed in just one session.

-Once you determine the best course of treatment with your doctor, you can plan out your full day and get back to your normal routine after treatment.
+Once you determine the best course of treatment with your doctor, you can plan out your full day and get back to your daily routine after treatment.

 Follow-up, post-treatment is critical to the treatment.
 Regular clinical and imaging follow-up with your treating physicians and cancer care team are critical to assessing the desired outcomes of the treatment.